Raunakk02/medbikri-backend-assignment/readme.md

  - **NOTE: A comma separated list of API keys is necessary to utilize the feature of multiple API keys**

  #### Connecting to MongoDB Atlas:
+ - Create a MongoDB Atlas cluster
+ - In the `Database` tab under `Deployment` section, click on the `Connect` button.
+ - Choose **Connect your application**
+ - Under the `Add your connection string into your application code` section, uncheck the *Include full driver code example*
- - Use the MongoDB Atlas cloud console to get the connection string for your cluster.
+ - The string being displayed now, is the connection string for your cluster.
+Use this string in the next steps.

 ## The .env File